All cosmetics made and sold in the UK and EU, whether by large companies or individuals, must comply with the cosmetics laws.

 - cosmetic products solely placed on the NI market must comply with the EU Regulation only.

 It is essential that the relevant legislation is followed and businesses are strongly encouraged to download and read the UK guide as a first step.
+Further help can be found by watching the recording of the CTPA open webinar on UK Regulations for cosmetics.

 Businesses should also refer to the relevant laws in full and ensure compliance before placing a product on the market.
 We suggest that if you are in doubt you should take legal advice.